MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/UnitedStates/how-to-print-bank-reconciliation-reports.md

 # How to: Print Bank Reconciliation Reports
 In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can print the following bank reconciliation reports:

--   **\($ R\_10407 Bank Rec.
-Test Report $\)** \- Displays the list of errors that are found in the bank reconciliation statement.
+-   **Bank Rec.
+Test Report** \- Displays the list of errors that are found in the bank reconciliation statement.
 You can generate this report before you post the bank reconciliation statement to make sure that there are no errors in the statement.

 -   **\($ R\_10409 Bank Account – Reconcile $\) report** \- Displays the reconciliation details for each bank account.
 This report lists deposits, withdrawals, and adjustments for a bank account.